25prabhu10/notes/docs/Languages/Git/Git.md

 # list edits to lines 100-150 in filename.txt
 git log -L 100,150:filename.txt

+# Use heuristics to get log of a certain function, class, etc...
+git log -L :funcName:filename.ts

+# get logs contains an expression
+git log -S some_word -p
 ```

 List version history for a file, including renames: